The History of AI: A Timeline of Artificial Intelligence

 At a time when computing power was still largely reliant on human brains, the British mathematician Alan Turing imagined a machine capable of advancing far past its original programming.
 To Turing, a computing machine would initially be coded to work according to that program but could expand beyond its original functions.

 At the time, Turing lacked the technology to prove his theory because computing machines had not advanced to that point, but he’s credited with conceptualizing artificial intelligence before it came to be called that.
-He also developed a means for assessing whether a machine thinks on par with a human, which he called “the imitation game,” but is now more popularly called “the Turing test.”
+He also developed a means for assessing whether a machine thinks on par with a human, which he called “the imitation game” but is now more popularly called “the Turing test.”

 Dartmouth conference

-During the summer of 1956, Dartmouth mathematics professor John McCarthy invited a small group of researchers from various disciplines to participate in a summer-long workshop focused on investigating the possibility of “thinking machines.”
+During the summer of 1956, Dartmouth College mathematics professor John McCarthy invited a small group of researchers from various disciplines to participate in a summer-long workshop focused on investigating the possibility of “thinking machines.”

 The group believed, “Every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it” [2].
 Due to the conversations and work they undertook that summer, they are largely credited with founding the field of artificial intelligence.